gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 4. Double-click (or expand) `General`
 5. Double-click `Archive file`.
 6. Uncheck the box against `COMP1010_source_codes_for_students`.
-7. Choose only the package `practicePackage.operationsOnPrimitiveTypes.template` as shown in the following figure:
+7. Choose only the package `practicePackage.operationsOnPrimitiveTypes.templates` as shown in the following figure:

 	![](./figs/week02submission.png)